 In 2011, the Compensation Committee determined that Dr. Vagelos's target grant would be equal to ten times the annual grant for a non-employee member of the board of directors, setting his target award at 150,000 shares of common stock underlying stock options.
 In each of December 2013, 2014, 2015, and 2016, the Compensation Committee reduced the award to Dr. Vagelos by 15% and in December 2017 by 5%, in each case based on the number of shares underlying the award as compared to the prior year's award.
 These reductions were in line with the reductions in the annual stock option awards to our executive officers and the reductions in the annual stock option awards to the non-employee directors described above.
-On December 12, 2017, the Compensation Committee granted Dr. Vagelos a stock option to purchase 74,390 shares of common stock, at an exercise price of \$378.98 per share, the fair market value per share of our common stock on the date of grant (determined as the average of the high and low sales price per share of common stock on the NASDAQ Global Select Market on the date of grant).
-As in prior years, this award reflects, among other things, the key contributions that Dr. Vagelos makes as the Company continues to develop into a fully integrated biotech company with multiple class-leading products, as well as Dr. Vagelos's crucial role as a trusted advisor to the CEO, other senior managers, and the non-employee directors.
+On December 12, 2017, the Compensation Committee granted Dr. Vagelos a stock option to purchase 74,390 shares of common stock, at an exercise price of \$378.98 per share, the fair market value per share of our common stock on the NASDAQ Global Select Market on the date of grant (determined as the average of the high and low sales price per share of common stock on the NASDAQ Global Select Market on the date of grant (determined as the average of the high and low sales price per share of company continues to develop into a fully integrated biotech company with multiple class-leading products, as well as Dr. Vagelos's crucial role as a trusted advisor to the CCO, other senior managers, and the non-employee directors.
 It is also designed to incentivize further contributions and ensure Dr. Vagelos's continued service to the Company in the future.